ElenaTratsevskaya/BI-analytics-dashboard-in-Excel/README.md

 # BI-analytics-dashboard-in-Excel
-Creating a dashboard based on regional branches data
+Linked tables on the main types of expenses of regional branches.